kragen/derctuo/markdown/scribal-basic.md

-A common observation of kids (and, to a lesser extent, novice adult programmers) is that they quickly pick up how to use the built-in facilities of the environment, but struggle to build their own abstractions for hierarchical composition, even when they aren't using generalization-impaired environments like BASIC-80.
-Later in the article quoted above, Hague describes his own process of learning to do this when thrust into "the cold expanse of real programming".
+A common observation of kids (and, to a lesser extent, novice adult programmers) is that they quickly pick up how to use the built-in facilities of the environment, but struggle to build their own abstractions for hierarchical composition, even when they aren’t using generalization-impaired environments like BASIC-80.
+Later in the article quoted above, Hague describes his own process of learning to do this when thrust into “the cold expanse of real programming”.

-So it's really important that you can do [this kind of thing in a trivial amount of code in GW-BASIC][3]:
+So it’s really important that you can do [this kind of thing in a trivial amount of code in GW-BASIC][3]:

     10 screen 2:for i=0 to 20:line(i*31,0)-(0,i*9):next